owncloud/web/theming/_index.md

 ## Introduction

 By providing your own theme, you can customize the user experience for your own ownCloud installation.
-This is being achieved by providing a `json` file that contains text snippets (like brand name and slogan), paths to images (e.g. logos or favicon) and design tokens for custom colors (font size and spacing aren't yet supported).
+This is being achieved by providing a `json` file that contains text snippets (like brand name and slogan), paths to images (e.g. logos or favicon) and design tokens for various color, sizing and spacing parameters.

 This page documents the setup and configuration options, and provides an empty template for you to get started.